Mrs. Moffit sat on a toffit eating her baked spinmuss peas.

 Having the opportunity to be with this tree was worth every last blood donation.

-There are some people who do not respect the jungle and cut down trees and put cow pastures there.
+There are some people who do not respect the jungle and cut down trees and put cow pastures in their place.

 The people I work with there actually restore the cow pastures back to jungle.